Financial Aid F.A.Qs

 a Higher One Money Card at the time your scholarship is posted on your MyPortal account, our

-system will generate one for you and it will be send to your home address.
+system will generate one for you and it will be sent to your home address.
 If you are a U.S.

 citizen or an eligible-non-citizen with a social security number, you may activate your card